 If your tribe does not wish to handle case management, inquiries can be referred out to other entities.

 To learn more about case management, check out these resources:

-- Read Case Management, a Tribal Perspective (PDF) (webinar slides, PDF) to learn how tribes are getting involved in case management for elders.
+- Read Case Management, a Tribal Perspective (PDF) (1,020 KB, webinar slides) to learn how tribes are getting involved in case management for elders.

-- Learn about Home and Community-Based Services for Native Elders: Pathway to CHR Targeted Case Management at Standing Rock Sioux Tribe (PDF) (webinar slides, PDF).
+- Learn about Home and Community-Based Services for Native Elders: Pathway to CHR Targeted Case Management at Standing Rock Sioux Tribe (PDF) (2.63 MB, webinar slides).